Amirle9/LockerStockerMobileApp/README.md

 ## How To Run This Project

-* Open Visual Studio 2019
+* Open Visual Studio
 * Click on "Clone a repository"
-* Paste the link and click on "Clone"
+* Copy & paste the link https://github.com/Amirle9/LockerStockerMobileApp.git and click on "Clone"
 * Run the app through an Android emulator or an Android phone

 ## Project Team